Treating Acne When You Have Facial Hair

 To achieve this sort of stubble, trim your beard with a beard trimmer, which is designed specifically for keeping facial hair short without removing it completely.

-What Do Studies Say Regarding Hair Length and Absorption?
+What Do Studies Say Regarding Facial Hair and Absorption?

 On the first glance, such results may seem to indicate that hair length does not matter, but this assumption is false.